Bond Hearing Attorney in San Diego

 Bond hearings are often the first legal proceedings your attorney will help you through after you have been arrested for a crime.
 Getting booked in the county jail can be scary if you have never been arrested before.
 You may spend several hours or days feeling very uncomfortable and not sure who you can talk to or what you should say.

-In the hours after you have been charged with a crime, try to contact a San Diego criminal defense attorney.
+In the hours after you have been charged with a crime, try to contact a San Diego bond hearing attorney at The Law Office of George Gedulin.
 You have a right to an attorney at any point in a police investigation and after you have been incarcerated.
 While anyone can bail you out of jail for a certain price set by the courts, your attorney can play an important role during your bond hearing.

 A bail is the monetary amount a defendant must pay to leave the jail until subsequent hearings.
 The bail amount is essentially a security deposit to the court that says that you will appear at all mandatory court hearings.
 At the end of a case, the bail money will be returned to the defendant if he or she appeared at all hearings.

 Bail amounts can be very expensive depending on the crime a defendant has been charged with.
 When bail is too high for a defendant to pay out of pocket, he or she will typically use a bond to pay the bail amount.
 For a certain percentage of the bail total, a bondsman will put up the rest of the money, allowing you to leave jail until your case has concluded.
 The bondsman will typically keep the amount you provide as a percentage of the bail total.

 Although many individuals go directly to bondsmen or family members for bail, a San Diego bond hearing attorney may offer the best way to handle putting up bail.
 During a bond hearing, your attorney can make a case to have the bail amount reduced or completely eliminated.

 What Is A Bond Hearing?